geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 Autocomplete suggestions appear inside Query Editor and include known SuiteQL and Oracle SQL language constructs such as clauses, functions, built-ins, pseudo-columns, and bind variables.

 Hints are advisory.
-They can flag likely issues such as malformed clauses, dangling operators, trailing commas, unsupported functions, and SQL dialect mismatches, but they do not block `Run SuiteQL`.
+They can flag likely issues such as malformed clauses, malformed `ORDER BY` expressions, dangling operators, trailing commas, unsupported functions, and SQL dialect mismatches, but they do not block `Run SuiteQL`.
 Warning and error hints appear directly under Query Editor.
 Informational hints stay hidden to save space.

 NetSuite remains the final source of truth.
 If `Run SuiteQL` fails, the execution error appears in the Query Editor hint section.